tbal999/game_of_life/README.md

 -more ifo here http://www.mirekw.com/ca/rullex_life.html

 What i plan to do next:
-Add a higher res GUI - i've managed to bungle in the canvas from termui but i'm sure there's probably a better way as termui is meant for command line GUI's.
+= Add a higher res GUI!
+I've managed to bungle in the canvas from termui but i'm sure there's probably a better way as termui is meant for command line GUI's.
+- Refactor the code so it makes more sense